jelly-liu/EOSS/README.md

 --support permistion[CRUD]
 --support resource[CRUD]
 --support menu tree[CRUD]
+------------ shiro feature support ------------
+--support MD5 HashedCredentialsMatcher
 --support RolesOrAuthorizationFilter
 --support PermsOrAuthorizationFilter
---support dynamic FilterChainDefinitions, change filter chain definitions on line, and do not need restart tomcat
+--support dynamic edit FilterChainDefinitions on line, do not need relogin or restart tomcat
 --support MemoryConstrainedCacheManager
---support refresh AuthenticationInfoCache and AuthorizationInfoCache in local cache, when update user or role
+--support refresh Authentication cache, when update user or role, do not need relogin or restart tomcat
 --more support in the future

 # ScreenShot